 Hey FA Readers!
-Many of you are familiar with our famous Daily Planning Calendar, which suggests the best days for planting vegetables and doing household tasks for best results.
-Our Gardening By The Moon Calendar shows when to sow seeds (and transplant crops).
+Many of you are familiar with our famous Daily Planning Calendar, which suggests days to plant vegetables and do household tasks for best results.
+Our Gardening By The Moon Calendar shows when to sow seeds, transplant crops, and harvest.
 We also have a Best Days Calendar that tells when to get your haircut, mow the lawn, and other activities.
-Each of the suggested dates are based on a variety of factors that take into consideration many aspects of the Moon.
+These calendars are based on a variety of factors that consider the position of the Moon in the zodiac.

 If you’ve ever caught yourself saying “It’s just a phase I’m in,” you could be more right than you knew!
 Each night as you glance at the Moon you may notice the slight differences in its appearance.
 It starts dark and gains slightly more light day after day until it is a bright ball of light.
 Once full of light, the moonlight dwindles daily, getting smaller and thinner (waning) until it nearly disappears to a full “black out” which is the new Moon.
 Then the cycle begins again.
 Each distinct change in the Moon’s appearance is considered to be a different phase.

 The Moon doesn’t change its size as it moves through its phases.
 The shape we see is a reflection of the Sun’s light on its surface which varies over the course of a month (due to the Moon’s orbit around the Earth).
 It takes the Moon 29.5 days to make a full cycle from dark to light and back again.
 From our Earthly perspective we experience many different phases along the way.
 Each of these is believed to have a connection with our mind.

 The Moon is believed to affect our psychology on an unconscious level.
 Through intention, it may be possible to work with these various energies in each unique phases to improve our lives.
 Lunar movement is a powerful way to address planning—whether you are envisioning your next career move or weeding out old beliefs that are getting in the way of your goal.